Black and white image of two men placing letters in marquee that say "Powell Symphony Hall Future Home of the St. Louis Symphony"

 St. Louis Proud

-A cultural pillar of St. Louis, the SLSO has a proud history of performing free concerts in the community.
+A cultural pillar of St. Louis, the SLSO has a proud history of performing throughout the community.
 A tradition first begun in 1968, the SLSO welcomes thousands of people each September for a free concert on Forest Park’s Art Hill, performed in memory of longtime supporter Mary Ann Lee.
 Also in 1968, the SLSO performed a free memorial concert following the death of Dr. Martin Luther King, Jr. Following the catastrophic flood of 1993, the SLSO played a free benefit concert for flood victims.
 When its 1991 tour of Europe was postponed due to the first Gulf War, the SLSO toured Missouri, giving free concerts under the theme “America’s Musical Spirit.”
+During the COVID-19 pandemic, SLSO musicians played individually and in chamber ensembles throughout the region in public spaces, parks, and at the homes of individuals.
 The SLSO also has performed under the Gateway Arch as part of Fair Saint Louis on several occasions.
-SLSO musicians have given free community concerts at its home in Powell Hall, including: EXTRA CREDIT—a biennial concert in partnership with area music educators; Joining Forces—a biennial concert in partnership with area military bands; and Equal Play—a yearly chamber concert celebrating women composers.
-Continuing that longstanding tradition of community engagement, SLSO musicians provide dozens of memorable musical experiences for free in public spaces, places of worship, healthcare centers, and cultural attractions including Forest Park’s Jewel Box, the St. Louis Central Library, and the Missouri History Museum each season.

 Today’s SLSO

-Now, the SLSO performs a 43-week season from September through June—about 120 concerts at its home in historic Powell Hall and dozens of additional performances throughout the St. Louis region each season.
+Today, the SLSO performs a 43-week season from September through June—about 120 concerts at its home in historic Powell Hall and dozens of additional performances throughout the St. Louis region each season.

 The SLSO continues to reach audiences through its varied concert opportunities.
 The institution prides itself on the versatility of the orchestra, which performs a wide range of music from the Baroque era to music of today and popular and film music.
 A flourishing partnership for 45 years, the orchestra also serves as the resident orchestra of Opera Theatre of Saint Louis, regularly introducing new music to the opera repertoire.